ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 enhanced_loading: null
 ---

-In this model, we will be sending logs directly from a service to an OpenTelemetry [Collector](https://opentelemetry.io/docs/collector/) over the network using the [OTLP](https://opentelemetry.io/docs/specs/otel/protocol/) protocol.
+In this model, we will be sending logs directly from a service to an [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) over the network using the [OTLP](https://opentelemetry.io/docs/specs/otel/protocol/) protocol.
 This is the default mechanism most OpenTelemetry SDKs use for exporting logs from a service.

 ![method-1](../assets/method1.svg)

 Looking at the diagram:
 1) A service leverages an existing logging framework (e.g., [logback](https://logback.qos.ch) in Java) to generate log statements
-2) On startup, the OTel SDK automatically injects a new output module into the logging framework.
-This module formats the log metadata to appropriate OTel semantic conventions (e.g., log.level), adds appropriate contextual metadata (e.g., k8s namespace), and outputs the log lines via OTLP (typically buffered) to a configured OTel Collector
+2) On startup, the OTel SDK automatically injects a new Appender module into the logging framework.
+This module formats the log metadata to appropriate OTel semantic conventions (e.g., log.level), adds appropriate contextual metadata (e.g., trace.id), and outputs the log lines via OTLP (typically buffered) to a configured OTel Collector
 3) an OTel Collector (typically, but not necessarily) on the same node as the service receives the log lines via the `otlp` receiver
-4) the Collector adds additional metadata and optionally applies parsing via a Transform Processor
+4) the Collector adds additional metadata and optionally parses or otherwise transforms the messages
 5) the Collector then outputs the logs downstream (either directly to Elasticsearch, or more typically through a gateway Collector, and then to Elasticsearch)

+# Assumptions
 While this model is relatively simple to implement, it assumes 2 things:
 1) The service can be instrumented with OpenTelemetry (either through runtime zero-configuration instrumentation, or through explicit instrumentation).
 This essentially rules out use of this method for most opaque, third-party applications and services.

 2) Your OTel pipelines are robust enough to forgo file-based logging.
-Traditional logging relied on services writing to files and agents "tailing" those log files.
+Traditional logging relied on services writing to files and agents reading or "tailing" those log files.
 File-based logging inherently adds a semi-reliable, FIFO, disk-based queue between services and the Collector.
 If there is a downstream failure in the telemetry pipeline (e.g., a failure in the Collector or downstream of the Collector) or back-pressure from Elasticsearch, the file will serve as a temporary, reasonably robust buffer.
 Notably, this concern can be mitigated with Collector-based disk queues and/or the use of a Kafka-like queue somewhere in-between the first Collector and Elasticsearch.
 Such a service is, in fact, provided by Elastic's Managed OpenTelemetry Collector.

+# Advantages
-There are, of course, many advantages to using OTLP as a logging protocol where possibly:
+There are, of course, many advantages to using OTLP as a logging protocol where possible:
-1) you don't have to deal with file rotation or disk overflow due to logs
+1) you don't have to deal with log file rotation or disk overflow
 2) there is less io overhead (no file operations) on the node
-3) the log Collector need not be local to the node running the applications (though you would typically want a Collector per node for other reasons)
+3) the Collector need not be local to the node running the applications (though you would typically want a Collector per node for other reasons)

-Additionally, exporting logs from a service using the OTel SDK offers the following benefits:
+Additionally, exporting logs from a service using the OTel SDK offers the following general benefits:
 1) logs are automatically formatted with OTel Semantic Conventions
 2) key/values applied to log statements are automatically emitted as attributes
 3) traceid and spanid are automatically added when appropriate